SanderNicolaysen/todo/README.md

 # To Do

-This project was created as part of a take-home assignment.

 This application implement a secure TODO list application with a bare React Native project and Expo local-authentication module.
 Users are able to add, update, and delete items in the list